-Poland counts WWII damages it wants to seek from Germany
+Poland totals WWII occupation’s cost amid Germany claim talk

 - AP sources: Lawyer was told Russia had 'Trump over a barrel'

+Poland spent decades under Soviet domination after the war and wasn’t able to seek damages independently.
+However, Germany has made payments to Polish survivors of Nazi atrocities.

+The preliminary calculations done for the commission by university experts put the number of Polish citizens killed from 1939 to 1945 at 5.1 million, including 90 percent of the Jewish population that numbered about 3.5 million before the war.

-Losses in cities were estimated to be worth 53 billion zlotys ($14 billion; 12 billion euros).
+Losses in cities were estimated to be worth 53 billion zlotys ($14 billion; 12 billion euros,) with Warsaw alone accounting for more than two-thirds of the total cost.
 Additional losses in agriculture and transportation infrastructure also were factored in.

+The full report is expected to be published next year, commission head Arkadiusz Mularczyk said.